Daniela Lalita: Modeling

 Parallel to her artistic and musical development, Lalita has been modeling since 2015.
-During her design studies at Rhode Island School of Design, Lalita completed an internship at VFiles.
+During her design studies at Rhode Island School of Design, Lalita completed an internship at the fashion label VFiles.
 Two years later, in September 2015, she began her modeling career for the company at the Spring/Summer 2016 show during New York Fashion Week (NYFW).
-She was photographed for the Peruvian brand MARÍA and had shoots for American Apparel, CANDY magazine, and The Cut.
+Between late 2015 and July 2016, Lalita appeared in photo shoots for The Cut.
 In August 2016, she was one of three models, along with Richie Shazam and Eloisa Santos, in the FW16 debut campaign film, which was filmed inside the Metropolitan Museum of Art for the New York label Músed.
+Cosas Perú named her the second best-dressed guest at the October 2016 MATE Gala, an annual fashion and charity event hosted by the Museo Mario Testino in Lima.

-In September 2017, Lalita was part of the Eckhaus Latta SS18 show.
-A year later, she was cast by designer Raul Solis alongside Carly Mark for the LRS SS19 show at NYFW, for which she also created a mix.
+Vogue features Lalita in a video portrait as one of eight models breaking barriers in the fashion industry, and—as part of a feature on her small, New York-based modeling agency, No Agency—highlights that, in addition to her work as a model, she is also an artist and musician.
+In September 2017, she was part of the Eckhaus Latta SS18 show.
+A year later, she was cast by designer Raul Solis alongside Carly Mark for the SS19 show of his label LRS at NYFW.
+For this show, Lalita created a psychedelic DJ mix to accompany the collection musically.
 In addition to using her own music during a fashion show, she also incorporated elements of performance art into her runway fashion presentation at SS20 London Fashion Week in September 2019.
 Since then, she has increasingly focused on music as her primary form of artistic expression, while continuing to draw on her background in fashion design, film, and performance art, particularly in the creation of her music videos.

-She has appeared at events such as the MTV Video Music Awards in September 2021, Paris Fashion Week in March and June 2022, and Berlin Fashion Week in July 2025, where she appeared as an entertainer for the Berlin-based label Ottolinger.
-She worked with fashion house Givenchy in 2022 and appeared in a campaign film for Yves Saint Laurent in February 2023.
-In September 2023, she appeared on the cover of 10 Magazine's fall/winter issue in a portrait by Peruvian photographer Mariano Vivanco.
-Cosmopolitan features her prominently in an article about the fashion colors of 2024.
+She has appeared at events such as the MTV Video Music Awards in September 2021, Paris Fashion Week in March and June 2022, London Fashion Week in September 2023, and Berlin Fashion Week in July 2025, where she appeared as an entertainer for the Berlin-based label Ottolinger.
+She worked with fashion house Givenchy in 2022 and appeared in a campaign film for Saint Laurent in February 2023.
+In September 2023, Lalita appeared on the cover of 10 Magazine's Fall/Winter issue in a portrait by Peruvian photographer Mariano Vivanco.
+She was featured in a Cosmopolitan article on the fashion colors of 2024 and appeared on the cover of Glamcult in July 2026.

+Personal life

+Lalita is in a relationship with British artist George Rouy.